ciprian88m/s3-event-upload-lambda-cdk/README.md

-# Welcome to your CDK Java project!
+# S3 Event Upload Lambda CDK

-This is a blank project for CDK development with Java.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+## About this repo

+Setup infrastructure meant for the [s3-event-upload-lambda](https://github.com/ciprian88m/s3-event-upload-lambda) repo.

+Manages the lambda function, S3 bucket and IAM permissions.

+The lambda is exposed with a function URL, with IAM authorization.
+Note that Postman natively supports this feature and a collection is included for easier testing.

-## Useful commands
+## Commands

+Since it's a CDK project, the standard commands apply:

 * `mvn package`     compile and run tests
 * `cdk ls`          list all stacks in the app
 * `cdk synth`       emits the synthesized CloudFormation template
 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk docs`        open CDK documentation

-Enjoy!
+You should run `cdk bootstrap` if this is your first CDK project.